-The Central Coast Water Board requires implementation of responsible parties who own property that may contain special-status species.
-There are twenty seven special-status species in the Pajaro River Watershed [California Natural Diversity Database (CNDDB), accessed April 2, 2008].
+The Central Coast Water Board requires implementation by responsible parties who own property that may contain special-status species.
+There are 17 special-status species in the Lower Salinas River Watershed [California Natural Diversity Database (CNDDB), accessed May 7, 2008].
 Some of these species may live in habitats similar to those in areas where implementation is required.

-The method responsible parties will choose to comply with implementation requirements is unknown to Water Board staff because staff cannot require specific implementation strategies.
+The method responsible parties will choose to comply with implementation requirements is unknown to Central Coast Water Board staff because the Water Board may not specify the manner of compliance with its orders.
 Responsible parties may choose to comply by installing linear barriers to corral or exclude livestock, or other domestic animals.
 They may also create structures such as manure bunkers or berms to prevent livestock waste from entering surface waters.
 Responsible parties may also choose to create homeless person barriers and/or hire or install security surveillance, or they may replace or maintain sewer lateral and main line connections or create dry weather diversions.
 Additionally, responsible parties may create bioretention cells or grassy swales for low impact development.
-If land is disturbed as a result of these activities, staff concluded a less than significant impact on special-status species may result.
+If land is disturbed as a result of these activities, staff concluded a less than significant impact on special-status species may result as described below.

-Staff determined that barrier structures, and manure bunkers and berms, cover little surface area in comparison to larger building pads.
-Construction activities for collection system maintenance may include removing soil/plant cover and replacing it.
-Staff also concluded that construction may also require creating holes for barrier posts or posts for surveillance cameras.
+Staff determined that barrier structures and manure bunkers and berms cover little surface area in comparison to larger building pads.
+Construction activities for collection system maintenance may include removing soil/plant cover, and later replacing it.
+Staff also concluded that construction may require creating holes for barrier posts or posts for surveillance cameras.
 In this case the soil/plant cover removed may be moved elsewhere on site and not replaced into the hole; however plant cover that is removed can be replanted elsewhere on site.
-Soil that is amended for creation of a bioretention cells or other low impact development strategies will most likely occur in areas that are highly urbanized and do not have special-status species.
+Soil that is amended for creation of bioretention cells or other low impact development strategies will most likely occur in areas that are highly urbanized and do not have special-status species.

 Staff also determined it is likely that implementation activities will not occur simultaneously, thereby reducing impacts.
-Additionally, staff noted that landowners may disturb the land on their properties, including building fences or other buildings for other reasons, regardless of Water Board implementation requirements.
+Additionally, staff noted that landowners may disturb the land on their properties, including building fences or other buildings for other reasons, regardless of Central Coast Water Board implementation requirements.
 Furthermore, staff concluded mitigation measures should be used to lessen the impacts.
 Staff concluded responsible parties should first consult with resource agencies such as the California Department of Fish and Game to determine if an impact on special-status species is likely to occur.
 If the agencies determine an impact is likely, they should advise responsible parties as to the best strategies to reduce impacts on these resources.
+In some cases, compliance with other permits that require protection of water quality and beneficial uses would be necessary, such as construction stormwater permits.

 Staff determined the activities landowners choose for compliance may have impacts on special-status species, but these impacts will be less than significant.
+Also, staff determined that the benefit to water quality by these actions outweighs the potential impacts to special-status species.

 (b) - Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations, or by the California Department of Fish and Game or US Fish and Wildlife Service?
+Answer: Less than significant impact.